Sagi Melamed

-Biography
+Early life and education

 Sagi Melamed was born and raised on Kibbutz Ramat Yohanan, third generation descendant of founders of the kibbutz.
 His grandparents on both sides made Aliyah to Israel from Europe.
 His grandmother's brother, Pinchas Sapir, was Israel's third Minister of Finance.
 In the Israel Defense Forces, he served in the Armored Corps (1984 – 1988).
 In his final position during his regular army service he commanded the Rahaf unit.
 In the Reserves he was a liaison officer with the Jordanian Armed Forces and held the rank of captain.